McNepp/QApplicationContext/README.md

 Registration of a service-template differs from the registration of a "normal" service in one important aspect:

-The properties that you provide via mcnepp::qtdi::config() will not be validated against the Q_PROPERTYs of the service's implementation-type!
+The properties that you provide via mcnepp::qtdi::service() will not be validated against the Q_PROPERTYs of the service's implementation-type!

 The rationale is that the service-template may be used by services of yet unknown type.
 The validation of a Q_PROPERTY will therefore be postponed until registration of the concrete service that derives from this service-template.